 - Following and developing procedures for financial transactions and our budgeting process;

 - Being a liaison between Altitude and USA Ultimate and other organizations

 - Developing new programs, including revenue sources such as donors and partnerships;

 - Leveraging volunteers and developing resources throughout the ultimate community.

 - Helping to define the position itself and to create or to grow income-producing programs.

 The successful candidate will have: work experience in running or managing events; excellent organizational and inter-personal skills; and proven personal traits of responsibility, initiative, dedication and creativity.
 We do NOT have a physical location or office, so the candidate will need a work space, personal computer, automobile and driver’s license.

-Interested applicants should submit to the AYU board by December 1, 2018: a letter of interest, including background, a vision for the position and a summary of most-relevant experience; a resume detailing experience and qualifications; three references; salary range/expectations.
+Interested applicants should submit to firstname.lastname@example.org by December 1, 2018: a letter of interest, including background, a vision for the position and a summary of most-relevant experience; a resume detailing experience and qualifications; three references; salary range/expectations.